alanng10/Time/Docue/a.md

 TIME can be done by exform orn inform.

-TIME gain not include feel gain.
+TIME gain include feel gain.

 TIME gain is not most gain.